 The final stage of the Pipeliner Selling System is Cooperate.
-It corresponds directly to the Advocate stage of your buyer’s journey.
+It corresponds directly to the Advocate stage of your buyerBuyerA buyer is an individual or organizational entity that purchases a product or subscribes to a service.’s journey.

 A Continuing Understanding